indutny/bud/README.md

 Join #bud-tls on freenode IRC to discuss things with me or others!

+## Security

+If you'd like to be notified about security releases of this software - please consider filling out [this form][5] and/or adding your company on a [public wiki page][6].

 ## LICENSE

 This software is licensed under the MIT License.